RBhupi/Sage-QuickRef/README.md

 ## Getting access to the node

 1. Follow this page: https://portal.sagecontinuum.org/account/access to access the nodes.
-> _Note:_ The ssh key creation and ssh config file are provided on this page too.
-2. To test your connection, execute `ssh waggle-dev-sshd` and enter _your ssh key passphrase_.
+2. To test your connection first time, execute `ssh waggle-dev-sshd` and enter _your ssh key passphrase_.
 You should get the following output,

 > Enter passphrase for key '/Users/bhupendra/.ssh/id_rsa':
 > no command provided